csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 approximation generated by the controller during the execution of the controller’s algorithm.
 Obviously, the controller must generate the constructed graph in such a way that, whenever the detection algorithm is invoked, the reported results are correct. _Correct_ means in this case that, if a deadlock exists, it is reported promptly, and if the system reports a deadlock, it is indeed in a deadlock state.

-The global wait-for graph can be reconstructed or updated under these con- ditions:
+The global wait-for graph can be reconstructed or updated under these conditions:

 - Whenever a new edge is inserted in or removed from one of the local wait-for graphs.